Tom Neilson

 Inspired by Smedley Butler's 1934 book by the same name; Wylie Robbins Thorne-Thomsen - mandolin

 "War Is A Racket" by Tom Neilson is an Acoustic Folk production available on SoundClick.
 There is an authenticity to the performance that draws the listener in.
-The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener.
+The track creates a listening experience that feels antiwar, civil unrest and dark hip hop.
 It has reached the top 10 on the SoundClick Acoustic Folk chart, peaking at #2.
 Stream "War Is A Racket" and explore more from Tom Neilson on SoundClick.

 Louisiana is losing its bayous and their communities to the fossil fuel industry.